 - The whole power of driver is converted to the wheels while turning.

 What is Ackermann Steering Mechanism?

-Ackermann Steering Mechanism is another type of mechanism that have turning pairs and no sliding pairs as like Davis Steering Mechanism; due to this turning pairs, the Ackermann Steering Mechanism requires less effort compared to Davis Steering Mechanism.
+Ackermann Steering Mechanism is another type of mechanism that have turning pairs and no sliding pairs as like Davis Steering; due to this turning pairs, the Ackermann Steering requires less effort compared to Davis Mechanism.